Healthy Homes Assessment Riverstone Terraces

 Riverstone Terraces Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the inside it is also about the outside.
-You must make sure there is somewhere for surface, rain and underground water to flow, and stop it from coming into the building.
-When it comes to moisture and damp it’s usually what you don’t see that can become a big problem and end up causing the property to suffer and harming the tenant’s well-being.
+Protecting your rental property from moisture isn’t just about the inside it is also about the outside.
+You must ensure there is somewhere for rain, surface or ground water, and to prevent it from getting into the building.
+When it comes to moisture and damp it is typically not apparent that it could become a major issue and cause damage to your investment and affecting the tenant’s health.

-Alongside the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between the floor and soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture from entering, if your property has an enclosed space between the floor and ground, a ground water barrier must be installed if it’s reasonably practicable to do so.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from accumulating into the home.
+The ground-moisture barrier usually a polythene sheet laid over the ground to prevent any moisture present in the ground from accumulating into the property.
 It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection